birdandhike.com logo

 Location

 Big Morongo is located on the south side of Highway 62 at the east end of the town of Morongo Valley, California.
 To get there from Las Vegas, find your way to Palm Springs, then drive north on Highway 62 for about half an hour.
 Morongo Valley is the first town after you drive up the steep, winding canyon.
-Watch for signs to the preserve on the far (east) end of town.
+Watch for signs to the preserve (to the right) on the far (east) end of town.

 Alternatively, from Las Vegas, drive south on Interstate 15 and take one of the roads across the desert to Twenty-nine Palms, home of the world's largest Marine Corps Base.
 Pick up Highway 62 and drive west towards Palm Springs.
 After driving through the town of Yucca Valley, the road runs down a long, steep, straight hill.
 The preserve is located near the bottom of the steep hill on the left (south) side.
-Watch for the signs and a left-turn lane.
+Watch for signs and a left-turn lane.

 Birders watching bird feeders at the nature center (view N)